siberianfox/g2wiki/Development-Process.md

 - We appreciate at least some documentation for a feature that adds new capabilities.
 You can create a wiki page in your repo that can be ported over later.
 In some cases this is a modification of an existing g2 capability, so you can start there.

 ###Regression Test The Branch
-Optionally, when you think you are ready to promote the branch run a full regression test using github/synthetos/tg_pytest.
+When you think you are ready to promote the branch you should run a full regression test using github/synthetos/tg_pytest.
 Obviously trap and correct and errors.
+All instructions are in the readme.

 ###Pull Request
 Generate a PR to the target branch - presumably g2/edge<br>